 Second, kombucha increases energy.
 Whatever you eat or drink, you’re essentially sharing with your baby as you nurse.
 So while you may profit from increasing your energy levels, you need to ask whether your baby needs an energy increase or not.
 If the answer is no, don’t drink kombucha.
 Get your probiotics from kefir, sour cream, fermented foods, or supplements instead.

 Third, kombucha makes you more “regular.”
 While this is incredibly helpful for most adults, who suffer from various kinds of digestive stagnation, it may not be helpful to your baby at all.
 If you drink kombucha while nursing, watch out for overly-loose stools in your baby.
 You don’t want to risk dehydrating your little one!
 Remember, with breastfed babies defining diarrhea isn’t so much about frequency of passing stools (some breastfed babies can pass 12 a day while others manage only one every two or three days!), but about how liquid or explosive they are.
 You’re the mom; you know what’s normal.
 If their stools start becoming abnormal when you drink kombucha, lay off it.

 All that said, please know that I drank kombucha for years while nursing my sons and never noticed any ill effects.
 My babies were happy, healthy, had regular naps, etc. And by healthy, I mean healthy.
 My first son didn’t have his first cold until he was 14 months old, and my second son didn’t have his first cold until he was 12 months old.

 Wait a minute!
 You can brew kombucha at home?

-For those of you who want to know how, here’s a tutorial on how to brew those tasty flavored kombucha teas at home.
+For those of you who want to know how, here’s a tutorial on how to make those tasty flavored kombucha teas at home.
 If you’re looking to start that process, you can find reliable sources of starter supplies and kombucha “mothers” (symbiotic colonies of bacteria and yeast that start the culture) online here.